AlastairFrench/getting-started-with-titanic/README.md

 The accuracy of this my submission was 0.78468.

+In this repository I have also included the train and test data from Kaggle.

 From Kaggle:
 "In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).